 - Prostituting another individual;

-- Non-consensual video or audio of sexual activity;
+- Non-consensual photos, video, or audio of sexual activity;

-- Non-consensual distribution of video or audio of sexual activity, even if the sexual activity or video or audio taken of sexual activity was consensual;
+- Non-consensual distribution of photo, video, or audio of sexual activity, even if the sexual activity was consensual;

-- Knowingly transmitting an STD or HIV to another individual;
+- Knowingly transmitting an STD or HIV to another individual through sexual activity;

 - Intentionally and inappropriately exposing one’s breasts, buttocks, groin, or genitals in non-consensual circumstances; and/or

 Sexual Harassment: Unwelcome verbal, nonverbal, or physical conduct, based on sex or on gender stereotypes, that is implicitly or explicitly a term or condition of employment or status in a course, program, or activity; is a basis for employment or educational decisions; or is sufficiently severe, persistent, or pervasive to interfere with one’s work or educational performance creating an intimidating, hostile, or offensive work or learning environment, or interfering with or limiting one’s ability to participate in or to benefit from an institutional program or activity.